heytupu/esp32/README.md

 ## Configurations

 Please find the relevant pins for the specific sensors in the config file `esp32/configs/config.json`.
 For enabling the measurement of a specific sensors enable them in the config.
-If the sensor is not present, software has to be added.
+If the sensor is not present, driver software has to be added.

 ## Sensors